cloudmesh-community/book/chapters/devops/puppet.md

 :o: it has been verified that this was not tested so this can not be included in this form in the document.

+:o: many puppet related refernces have the same title but different URLs so they must have different titles.

 ## Overview

 Configuration management is an important task of IT department in any